+Key distribution

-Key distribution Artix employs a Java keystore repository to store the certificates and private keys for PMP-see "Setting Up a Java Keystore" on page 360.
+Artix employs a Java keystore repository to store the certificates and private keys for PMP-see "Setting Up a Java Keystore" on page 258.
 Artix does not provide any tools for managing the distribution of keys and certificates in a large secure network, however.
 For managing certificates and keys in a large system, it is recommended that you install a public key infrastructure (PKI) tool from a third-party software vendor.

-Cryptographic operations Artix PMP currently supports the following basic cryptographic operations: Encrypt Encrypt the SOAP body of a message (that is, excluding the SOAP header).
-Sign Sign the SOAP body of a message (that is, excluding the SOAP header).
-Verify Verify the signature on the SOAP body of a message.
-Decrypt Decrypt the SOAP body of a message.
-These basic cryptographic operations can be combined, to give the following composite cryptographic operations:Encrypt and SignEncrypt and then sign the SOAP body.
-Sign and Encrypt Sign and then encrypt the SOAP body.
-Verify and Decrypt Verify signature and then decrypt the SOAP body.
-Decrypt and Verify Decrypt the SOAP body and then verify the signature.
+Cryptographic operations

+Artix PMP currently supports the following basic cryptographic operations:

+These basic cryptographic operations can be combined, to give the following composite cryptographic operations:

 The order of the constituent operations is important.
-Thus, a producer that performs encrypt and sign on an outgoing message must be complemented by a consumer that performs verify and decrypt .
+Thus, a producer that performs encrypt and sign on an outgoing message must be complemented by a consumer that performs verify and decrypt.
 Likewise, the sign and encrypt operation is complemented by the decrypt and verify operation.

-Granularity of protection policies Artix PMP provides flexible options for specifying the granularity at which protection policies are applied.
-For example, you can apply policies at any of the following levels of granularity: All incoming and outgoing messages.
-All endpoints from a particular service.
-A single and point only. • A single endpoint only.
+Granularity of protection policies

+Artix PMP provides flexible options for specifying the granularity at which protection policies are applied.
+For example, you can apply policies at any of the following levels of granularity:

+- All incoming and outgoing messages.

+- All endpoints from a particular service.

+- A single endpoint only.

 - Outgoing messages only.

 - Incoming messages only.

 - Client or server role only.

 Moreover, PMP lets you specify the granularity using a flexible system of rules and conditions.
 In particular, PMP supports a feature that lets you select service QNames and port names using regular expression matching.
-See "Conditions" on page 389 for more details.
+See "Conditions" on page 280 for more details.